 Archeological evidence in Jericho shows that the transition from hunter gatherers to urban settlement took place within 1,000 years.
 Archeaobotonist estimates that this would have been the period over which the mutation from the low yield crop to a domesticated higher yielding crop would have been evolved.
 In this way a rather gradual and natural transition from hunter gathering towards agricultural could have happened.

-Now, new and rather large settlements started to include storage place and weirs and from here on we also start to see defence structures around these settlements.
-These more permanent settlements were also the ideal place for the development of agriculture, which started to arrive at the end of the Mesolithic.
+Now, new and rather large settlements started to include storage places and weirs and from this time onward we also start to see defence structures around these settlements.
+These more permanent settlements were also the ideal place for the development of agriculture, which as we saw started to arrive at the end of the Mesolithic.

 Such societies could of course feed far more people than the previous hunter-gatherers and this became the start of the population explosion which is still continuing during modern times.